Lamank/Notes-App/README.md

 SECRET_KEY=YOUR_SECRET_KEY
 ```
 ### Activate Docker-Compose
-Activate docker-compose by running the following command:
+Activate docker-compose by running the following command :
 `docker-compose up -d`

 ### Migrate the Migration
-Run the migration using the following command:
+Run the migration using the following command :
 `python manage.py migrate`

 ### Run the Server